How to Spend Two Days in Singapore

 Check out my guide on where to find the best street art in Singapore to not miss any photo ops!

-7. CHECK OUT THE RED LIGHT DISTRICT OF GEYLANG
+7. CHECK OUT GEYLANG RED LIGHT DISTRICT

 The less “polished” side of Singapore consists of sex shops, seedy night clubs, the occasional illegal street gambling and legally-licensed brothels.
 Yes, you read that right, brothels are legal in Singapore.
 Cheap Chinese and Indian eateries also abound in Geylang.
-Despite its dubious activities, Geylang is safe even at night and, surprisingly clean.
+Despite its dubious activities, Geylang is safe even at night and, is surprisingly clean.
 This is Singapore, after all.

 Red Light District of Geylang, Singapore